ddhartma/Practical-Statistics/README.md

 How does it work?
 - A sample of size n is drawn from the population
 - Let us call this sample ***S***.
+- S should be representative of the population.
 - The sampling distribution is created by resampling observations with replacement from S, ***m times***, with each resampled set having ***n observations***.
-- Now, S should be representative of the population.
 - Therefore, by resampling S m times with replacement, it would be as if m samples were drawn from the original population, and the estimates derived would be representative of the theoretical distribution under the traditional approach.
 It must be noted that increasing the number of resamples, m, will not increase the amount of information in the data.

     ![image10]